igor-baiborodine/kiroule.com/content/article/campsite-booking-api-revisited-2.md

    "message":"No vacant dates available from 2022-09-16 to 2022-09-17"
 }
 ```

+Evidently, the pessimistic locking in the `findForDateRangeWithPessimisticWriteLocking` method worked well when using
+MySQL but, for some reason, didn't work at all with the H2 database.

 ### TOC Generator GitHub Actions

 Recently, while working on my other pet project,